 These steps are a great start, but the only impenetrable security solution is to monitor and defend your network 24/7… And who has time for that?
 Since we don’t have IT departments in our homes, we have to look to professional services.

-If you want to learn more about your specific network security threats, schedule a time for a trained IT expert to evaluate your home network for FREE.
+If you want to learn more about your specific network security threats, schedule a time for a trained IT expert to Evaluate Your Home Network.
 BTA will send a licensed technician to your home to identify gaps in security, potential weaknesses, and unsecure products.
-If you are ready to save time and avoid trouble down the road, take us up on our limited time offer!